gesape/AutoStatsQ/README.md

 # AutoStatsQ

-### Attention!
+#### Attention!
 Default branch is main, not master!

 Toolbox for automated station quality control for MT inversion.
-Please contact me for more information, help or when something does not behave as expected ;-) : gesap@gfz-potsdam.de
+Please contact me for help or if you find bugs :-) : gesap@gfz.de

+Work steps covered by AutoStatsQ:

-- Catalog search for teleseismic events with uniform azimuthal coverage around array
+- Catalog search for teleseismic events with uniform azimuthal coverage around seismic network.
-- Download of data & metadata for these events + computation of synthetic data
+- Download of data & metadata for these events + (optional) computation of synthetic data.
-- Relative gain factors in time domain (relative to reference station or to synthetic data)
+- Relative gain factors in time domain (relative to reference station or to synthetic data).
-- Rayleigh wave polarization analysis for detection of sensor misorientations
+- Rayleigh wave polarization analysis for detection of sensor misorientations.
 - Comparison of obs. and synth.
-PSDs; determining frequency ranges suitable for MT inversion
+PSDs; determining frequency ranges suitable for MT inversion.
-- Test for large timing errors
+- Test for larger timing errors.
-- Second independent and interactive test for exact and reliable amplitude corrections based on phase picking in snuffler and correlating waveforms
+- Second independent and interactive test for exact and reliable amplitude corrections based on phase picking in snuffler and correlating waveforms (experimental).

 Citation: